Skip to content

 Choosing peridot jewelry

 Look for a pure green that does not drift too far toward brown or pale yellow, and keep in mind that larger peridots tend to show a deeper, more saturated color, so size and color work together here.
 An eye clean stone is ideal, though a few light inclusions are part of a natural peridot and nothing to worry about.
 The stone has a soft, slightly oily glow that suits both easy daytime pieces and more dressed up designs.
 For metal, yellow gold echoes peridot's own warmth and is the classic pairing, while white gold and silver make the green read cooler and crisper against the skin.
 The peridot jewelry at Oath includes bracelets, bangles, and pendants in gold and sterling silver.
+For ideas on wearing it through the year, see how to style birthstone jewelry month by month.

 Caring for peridot jewelry